 Here's the tip:

-Don't try to schedule a consultation, ask their information for their information, or even just hope that they reach out.
+Don't try to schedule a consultation, ask for their information, or even just hope that they reach out.
 We simply said, "Would you like for us to check if we're still open for your date?"

 It worked like a charm!
 They immediately opened up to give us their information.
 I had been turned down several times when it came to the call-to-action with a bride, but once I started using this technique, I was successful every single time.
 We didn't consult a calendar either.
 We just filled out the "Check my date" form on our website and said that our office staff would check back with them in a day or two.